Waterbury NEXT

 Howland-Hughes Building

-The largest commercial building in Downtown Waterbury was reimagined by Post University as its new Online Education Hub.
-The five-story structure that was once the famous Howland-Hughes Department Store has brought 500 University Associates downtown.
-The massive lobby of the Howland-Hughes is a great community gathering space – holding events like local artist exhibitions and holiday extravaganzas.
+The largest commercial building in Downtown Waterbury has been reimagined by Post University as its Online Education Hub.
+The five-story structure that was once the famous Howland-Hughes Department Store includes a massive lobby regularly used as a great community gathering space – holding events like local artist exhibitions and holiday extravaganzas.

 Entrance to Post University at the Howland Hughes Building in Downtown Waterbury Post University